National Geographic reveals its best destinations for 2021

 Rather than an invitation to throw your sarong in your case and hotfoot it to the airport, the lists are intended to serve as inspiration for future adventures, whenever they may be.

 National Geographic's "Best of the World 2021" list offers up 25 picks for your consideration, selected by its international editorial teams, and is showcased at natgeo.com/bestoftheworld.
+The tag line it's using is "Dream Now, Go Later."

 Here the reader will find stories describing "conservation successes, preservation achievements, cultural resilience, and tales of communities overcoming daunting obstacles to thrive despite the pandemic," says National Geographic in a release.

-Note: This story has been updated to reflect the addition of Alaska's Katmai National Park to National Geographic's list.